-These Mini Taco Wonton Cup Appetizers are the perfect recipe for any get-together, especially your Super Bowl Party that’s coming up.
+These Mini Taco Cup Appetizers are the perfect recipe for any get-together, especially your Super Bowl Party that’s coming up.
 A quick and easy throw together with layers of refried beans, chorizo, and the beloved shredded cheese.
 Of course, you will want to gather whatever toppings you like whether that’s sour cream, guacamole, or your favorite salsa to complete these bites.

 Football Season is made for Food

 Like many Americans, this is the season that weekends have given way to Football Game Day.
 And around our house, it means swinging from the heights of exhilaration to the depths of despair.
 It’s not uncommon to hear sounds of whoops and hollers coming from our living room as well as some pounding on the furniture, screaming at the TV screen and maybe even a little bit of light cussing in the air.

 And with the Super Bowl right around the corner, that weekend would not be complete without stuffing our face with a variety of finger foods.
 And one of our favorites is Mini Taco Wonton Appetizers.

 These Mini Taco Cups can be partially made ahead of time and easily thrown together at the last minute.
 It’s so much better when you’re throwing a party to be able to prep and cook a recipe before anyone shows up at your door.
 The chorizo and caramelized onions can be cooked and stored in the fridge, cheese can be shredded and veggies cut up hours ahead of time.
 Once all that’s done, you can easily have these in and out of the oven in less than 15 minutes.